Serhioromano/bootstrap-tags/README.md

 `[{id: 1, text: "Apple", html: "This is <b>Apple</b>!"}, {id: 2, text: "Pear"}, "banana"]` where `html` is optional key.
 In objects `id` is used to save, text to display in pill and `html` in typeahead suggestions.

-1. First is to path default values as option.
+1. First method is to path default values as option.

         $('#bs-tags').tags({values:["banana", "apple"]});

-2. Second to provide URL where through `GET` it will fetch default values
+2. Second method to provide URL where through `GET` it will fetch default values

         $('#bs-tags').tags({values_url:"urls/defaults.json"});

-3. And last is to use callback function
+3. And last method is to use callback function

         $('#bs-tags').tags({
             onLoadDefaults:function(values){